Virtual College Tours: Yale University

 CollegeAdvisor.com presents its virtual college tour series on Yale University in a 60-minute webinar and Q&A with college students and alumni.
 Our CollegeAdvisor panelist will share their insider perspectives on what it is like to be a student at Yale.
 Come ready to learn and bring your questions!

 2021-05-27 Virtual College Tours Yale University

-Hi, everyone.
-Welcome to the college advisor, virtual college tour of Yale university.
-To orient everyone with the webinar’s timing.
-We’ll start off with the tour of Yale.
-Then answer your questions in a live Q and a on the sidebar.
-You can download our slides and you can start submitting questions in the Q and a tab.
+[00:00:00] Hi, everyone.
+Welcome to the CollegeAdvisor’s, Virtual College Tours Yale University.
+To orient everyone with the webinar timing, we’ll start off with a presentation.
+Then answer your questions in a live Q&A on the sidebar.
+You can download our slides and you can start submitting your questions in the Q&A tab.

 Now let’s meet our presenter.